-Our world grows smaller by the day as people connect across time zones and cultural boundaries.
-Through cultural exchange, travel opportunities, arts programs, and rich curricular experiences we teach our students to know and value people and customs from around the world.
-Severn education doesn’t stop at our doors — as Admirals, the world is our classroom.
+Through cultural exchange, travel opportunities, arts programs, and classroom experiences, we teach our students to know and value people and customs from around the world.
+Our Admirals celebrate the many cultures that make up our community and carry our mission of service far and wide.
+Severn School education doesn’t stop at our doors — we make the world our classroom.

 Auckland, New Zealand

-7th-grade history teacher Ms. Kathleen Donovan traveled almost 9000 miles to bring a global perspective home to her classroom.
+Former 7th-grade history teacher and current Middle School Dean Ms. Kathleen Donovan traveled almost 9000 miles to bring a global perspective home to her classroom.
 Fascinated by New Zealand’s relationship with the U.S. during WWII and the indigenous Maori culture, Ms. Donovan planned a 24-day trip to explore all regions of New Zealand — rich with history and natural beauty.
 Her trip was sponsored by the Millard Faculty Travel Grant.